timkley/tim-kleyersburg.de/articles/you-should-learn-vim/index.md

 [How did I Replace PhpStorm by Vim in my Heart, Matthieu Cneude](https://thevaluable.dev/phpstorm-vs-vim/)

 ### Insert mode
-This is the mode in which you have this familiar feeling because you can *just type away* like in your normal editor / IDE.
+This is the mode in which you have this familiar feeling because you can *just type away* like in your  editor / IDE.
 Nothing bad happens when you type, you just see the characters happily appear on the screen as you type them.
 Until you hit `Esc` and fall back to "normal mode".

 ### Visual mode
 The visual mode (which you can get into by hitting `v` when in the normal mode) works similarly to normal mode.
 The difference is that you are selecting the underlying text/code when moving through the code which gives you the possibility to copy, cut or just delete the selected pieces of code.

+> Typing `V` (`Shift`-`V`) puts you in visual-line mode and also selects *the whole line under the cursor*.
+In visual-line mode you select whole lines which makes it super easy to move some blocks of code around.

 ### Motions
 Although not the perfect synonym you could also call it "movements".
-You hit one or more specific keys and get where you want to be.
+You hit one or more specific keys to get where you want to be.
 And you get there fast, after learning the basics.
-Some common motions are `e` (move to the end of a word) and `b` to move to the beginning of a word.
+Some common motions are `e` to move *forward* to the end of the next word and `b` to move *backwards* to the beginning of a word.
 There are many more motions which let you quickly get were you want to go, without ever touching your mouse.
 This applies to all of Vim: your hands stay on the keyboard much more, therefore reducing the time spent moving your right hand to the mouse, searching for what you want to click on, and getting back to typing.
 This may seem negligible, but since you do this so often throughout your work day, you can really save a significant amount of time.
 There's also the accompanying feeling of productivity and efficiency that makes this so compelling to me.